deb-sandeep/latex-foundry/README.md

 # LaTeX foundry

 This is a foundry project to hold my latex document boiler-plates, custom new commands and standardized snippets of frequently used code.
+This boiler-plate uses a multi-file structure.

 Feel free to use these examples any way you like.
 The content here is under The Unlicense so you are free to use it just about any way you like.
 For details, see the file LICENSE or [The Unlicense website](https://unlicense.org/).